hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 ![img1.webp](/blog/2023-Starlink-Router-Gen2-XSS/img1.webp)

-The vulnerability is caused by insufficient filtering of input values for the `ssid` and `password` parameters on the initial router setup page ([http://192.168.1.1/setup](http://192.168.1.1/setup)).
+The vulnerability is caused by insufficient filtering of input values for the `ssid` and `password` parameters on the initial `captive portal` page ([http://192.168.1.1/setup](http://192.168.1.1/setup)).

 ```html
 <html>